ahban/gGMMSP-superpixels/README.md

 You have to make sure you have a GPU that support CUDA and has a compute capability >= 3.0

-The compiled `gGMMSP_demo.exe` supports only Windows for now.

 # Demo